mendersoftware/mender-docs/04.Artifacts/10.Yocto-project/01.Building/docs.md

 ```

 <!--AUTOVERSION: "the HEAD of the % branch"/meta-mender-->
-Note that this command checks out the HEAD of the master branch and is not a specific tagged release.
+Note that this command checks out the HEAD of the warrior branch and is not a specific tagged release.
 The [Yocto project release schedule](https://wiki.yoctoproject.org/wiki/Releases) differs from the Mender release schedule so even though you may be using a specific release of Mender, you will still need to take further steps if you want to use a tagged release of the Yocto project.

 Next, initialize the build environment: